iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 They're everywhere!

-One thing that we barely scraped the surface was continuous state problems, even though their importance.
+One thing that we barely scraped the surface was continuous state problems, although they being quite important.
 And I say this last part seriously as someone who works daily with them.
-In our theoretical discussions we didn't really used the finitude of the states, only when we we built the algorithms with vectors and loops.
+In our theoretical discussions, we didn't really use the finitude of the states, only when we we built the algorithms with vectors and loops.
 This means that at a mathematical level, both value and policy iteration work for infinite states if you keep in mind the continuity assumptions.